Music streaming services (such as Spotify and Apple Music) have completely changed the way a huge number of us listen to music.

 As with all the other platforms that aren’t Beatsource or Beatport, there isn’t an offline locker facility so you need reliable internet to DJ with it.

-At the time of writing, all major laptop DJ software offers access to streaming services.
+At the time of writing, all major laptop DJ software offers access to most streaming services.

-Also, and quite excitingly, certain streaming services are available in the standalone Prime series of DJ hardware from Denon DJ.
+Also, and quite excitingly, certain streaming services are available in the standalone Prime series of DJ hardware from Denon DJ, including Amazon Music Prime exclusively in certain Engine DJ units.

 Generally these services work in much the same way whatever you’re using.
 You log in, view both the platform’s own playlists and those you’ve created on it, can search, and so on.
 But there are differences in both the services offered and the way they’re implemented in the platforms.
 So let’s look platform-by-platform at what you get and how it works: